 Chris, you commit the same fundamental and egregious error as Percival did in his Wall Street Journal op-ed.
 The particular principle governing the rights and powers reserved to the People that you and Percival overlooked or ignored was addressed specifically and expressly in the Ninth Amendment.
 This is super simple and super straightforward.

-No judge (or lawyer) worthy of the title could read the Ninth Amendment and fail to see that it stated a clear command about how our "Constitution" absolutely "shall not be construed."
+No judge (or lawyer) worthy of the title could read the Ninth Amendment and fail to see that it stated a clear commandment about how our "Constitution" absolutely "shall not be construed."
 Our "Constitution" NEVER can "be construed to deny or disparage" ANY rights "retained by the people" because of any mere "enumeration in the Constitution" of "certain rights."
 Yet, denying or disparaging rights is exactly how you and Percival abused the rights that were enumerated in the Fourth Amendment.

 More generally, although lawyers who sue on behalf of an injured person naturally sue regarding the violation of a right, it’s clearly wrong to think of our Bill of Rights as being about mere rights.
 The first 10 amendments are most fundamentally about power.
 That principle (and other crucial principles regarding power) were emphasized expressly in the Tenth Amendment and in the Necessary and Proper Clause of Article I. They summarized the purpose of our entire Constitution and every part of our national government.